Skip to Content

 Understanding Legal Separation

 Unlike some other states, Texas law does not provide for a formal legal separation agreement.
-This means there is no specific legal distinction between a married couple who is separated and a married couple who is divorced.
+This means there is no specific legal distinction between a married couple who are separated and a married couple who are divorced.

 In Texas, couples going through a separation period remain legally married.
 The absence of legal separation means that the rights and obligations of married couples remain intact, including issues related to property, debt, child custody, and support.
 It's crucial to understand that even if you and your spouse are living apart or have agreed to separate, the legal status of your marriage remains unchanged until a divorce is finalized.